URBREATH/geoserver_publisher/README.md

 | `sld_path` | No | Relative path to the `.sld` style file in MinIO. |
 | `override_style` | No | Set to `true` to overwrite an existing style in GeoServer. |

+### Recommended Folder Structure
+To keep your data organized and ensure the system correctly extracts metadata (like the city name and the date), we highly recommend using the following folder structure for your `data_path`:

+`City/Analysis_Topic/Timestamp-City-AnalysisType/filename.ext`

+**Real Example (Cluj-Napoca):**
+`Cluj-Napoca/Urban heat islands/20220500T000000-ClujNapoca-suhi-sentinel-s2/20220500T000000_ClujNapoca_suhi_sentinel_s2__diff_from_rural.tif`

 ---

 ### Real Use-Case Examples